 What is EMR?
-Features, Examples and Use Cases
+Features, Examples and Popular EMR Systems

 In the rapidly evolving landscape of healthcare, the digitization of patient information has become a cornerstone for enhancing the quality and efficiency of medical services.